Frequently Asked Mediation Questions

 Mediation is a form of dispute resolution in which an independent person, known as the mediator, assists the parties to identify issues and negotiate an agreement to resolve their dispute.
-Mediation is often in family law matters as an alternative to the Family Court imposing a decision on the parties.
+In Family Law matters, mediation is often an alternative to the Family Court imposing a decision on the parties.

-Yes, it is conducted on a “without prejudice” basis and all written and oral communications, negotiations and statements made during the mediation will be treated as privileged settlement discussions and are absolutely confidential.
+Yes.
+Mediation is conducted on a “without prejudice” basis.
+All written and oral communications, negotiations and statements made during the mediation will be treated as privileged settlement discussions and are absolutely confidential.

 The process can last from a few hours to being spread over multiple days.
 You should usually allow a full day to attend mediation.

-We are usually able to arrange at short notice, subject to the availability and readiness of each party.
+We are usually able to arrange a mediation at short notice.
+This is subject to the availability and readiness of each party.

 We encourage you to seek independent legal advice prior to attending mediation.